Probate Q&A Series

 8. Distribute Remaining Assets

-Once debts and expenses clear, distribute the remaining property to heirs under North Carolina’s intestacy rules.
+Once debts and expenses are paid and the applicable claims period has run, distribute the remaining property to heirs under North Carolina’s intestacy rules.
 Transfers may occur via deed for real estate or direct payments for personal property.

 9. File a Final Accounting and Close the Estate

 After completing distributions, prepare a final accounting showing receipts, payments and distributions.
 Submit it to the clerk for approval.
-Once the court approves, the estate closes and your duties end.
+Once the estate is properly settled and the personal representative is discharged, your duties end.

 Quick-Reference Checklist